-To clarify – Strengths are not only traits you feel you are good at…you have to feel comfortable and confident doing them.
+Strengths are not only traits you feel you are good at…you have to feel comfortable and confident doing them.
 Just as weaknesses are not faults!
 Defining a weakness is not a bad thing, it’s not negative, and it certainly does not define you.
 Being aware of a weakness, or two or five, is opportunity for growth or help realizing what field or hobby you don’t want to explore.
 A weakness is simply a skill you lack experience or knowledge in or can be something you do not feel comfortable doing.
 You can strengthen a weakness if you choose to; practice, research, read about it, explore projects at work or through volunteering that allow you to gain experience or knowledge.
 You can also become more comfortable by practicing or reaching out to a mentor and learning more about that particular weakness.

 What is a pitch?
 It is also called the ‘elevator pitch’ – typically a two to three minute explanation of why you are the right person for the position, project, or describing yourself, etc. I have used a pitch for book ideas and article submissions as well as interviews.

 - Summarize your work history, volunteer efforts, or other experiences that have helped you gain skills along with an achievement.
 What have you been accomplishing the past year, five years, ten years?
-Have you stayed in the same field; sales, non profit, education, retail, construction, etc.?
+Have you stayed in the same field; sales, nonprofit, education, retail, construction, etc.?
 Have you had your own business?
 For example you may say something like, “For the past five years I have worked in the non-profit field and coordinated several fund raising events including the largest event of an organization.”
 You can sum up your work field, history and an accomplishment quickly.

 - Recognize your strengths.
-What are you good at and and what do you enjoy?
-Maybe you have a knack for researching and solving problems or being a team leader or support within a team, you can sell anything, you can organize files, plan an event without breaking a sweat, bake a cake using unique ingredients, speak to a group, teach others, etc. For a simple example you can add a sentence to your pitch that goes something like this, “I led a team and together we developed a solution to lower costs on shipping while training the shipping department how to use this new system, making work even more productive.”
+What are you good at and what do you enjoy?
+Maybe you have a knack for researching and solving problems or being a team leader or support within a team, you can sell anything, you can organize files, plan an event without breaking a sweat, bake a cake using unique ingredients, speak to a group, teach others, etc. For a simple example you can add a sentence to your pitch that goes something like this, “As a team leader I developed a solution to lower costs on shipping while training the shipping department how to use this new system.”
 Again, use examples to show your strengths (show don’t tell), backed by actions and facts.

 Practice saying your pitch out loud until you can repeat it confidently and without it sounding rehearsed.
 Accept your strengths and be proud of them.
 Recognize your weaknesses and find an excitement inside you that wants to strengthen them!

 Tips to share?
 Contact me or comment here.
-Questions, please ask!
+Questions?
+Please ask!